 - Detailed information on refreshment and transport options for each walk

 - Easy access from Swindon, Reading and Basingstoke

 - Highlights include the Uffington White horse and Avebury

 Table of Contents

-Steve Davison is a writer and photographer who has written a number of books, including eight guidebooks published by Cicerone.
+Steve Davison is a writer and photographer who has written a number of books, including several guidebooks published by Cicerone.
 He has also written articles for a range of outdoor magazines and other publications.
-A keen hill walker for most of his life, with interests in nature, geology and the countryside, Steve is a qualified Mountain Leader and has also previously worked as a part time outdoor education instructor.
-He has been a member of the Outdoor Writers and Photographers Guild for a number of years.
-Find out more about him at www.steve-davison.co.uk.View author profile
+A keen hill walker for most of his life, with interests in nature, geology and the countryside, Steve is a qualified Mountain Leader and has also previously worked as a part-time outdoor education instructor.
+He is a member of the Outdoor Writers and Photographers Guild.
+Find out more about him at www.stevedavison.co.uk.View author profile